matthewoden/pg_promise_sandbox/README.md

 ### When to use this plugin

-Use this when your application is truly stateless per request.
+Use this when your application

+- has a LOT of postgres integration tests
+- is your application code is truly stateless.
+- doesn't care about whether a query is in a transaction or not

+As a general rule - when you can't use a sandbox, move the test to a new file, and test serial operations seperately from everything else.

+#### Why test counts matter.

+If you only have a small number of tests, or very simple tests, the overhead for starting a parallel CI process might take as much time as running your tests serially.

+#### Why stateless?

+If your app hits multiple databases, like elasticsearch or redis, these will be shared across tests, and may interfere with concurrent testing.

+If you have an in-memory cache, you can probably get away with concurrent testing - possibly by creating a new cache per test.

-If you need to rely on shared caches, or multiple databases for a single call, this libray may not work as intended.
-Consider how you might disable, or mock stateful functionality in your tests.
+It's left to the reader to consider how you might refactor, or mock stateful functionality in your tests.
+But always prefer confidence in your tests, over speed.

+#### What's this about transactins?

-In addition, there are two pg-promise methods that the wrapped API doesn't support well - `.txIf` and `.taskIf`.
+There are two pg-promise methods that the wrapped API doesn't support well - `.txIf` and `.taskIf`.

 By default, these methods use a transaction, depending on whether or not the call is currently in a transaction.
-If everything is in a transaction by default, this obviously isn't going to function as expected.
+Since this library wraps everything in a transaction by default, those queries obviously wont function as expected.

-As a general rule - when you can't use a sandbox, move the test to a new file, and test it seperately from everything else.

 ## Background

-When writing a database test, we often create a scenario with a number of set up queries, assert on our data's state, and then clean up our database for the next test.

-Similarly, when updating a database we use a transaction, grouping multiple queries together, and if all our queries resolve, we commit our changes.
-If we end up in bad state, we can roll it back.

-These are pretty similar operations.
-Our tests are basically just transactions except we roll back no matter what.
-So why not put our test code in a transaction?
-We get automatic cleanup, and our test data is fully isolated.
-If our app is also stateless, that means we can run all our database tests concurrently!

-We just have to create a transaction at the start of a test, inject our queries into that specific transaction, then rollback when our tests are done.

-Making this work is a little tricky.
-Postgres only sort-of allows for nested transactions.
-There's a top level transaction, and then named savepoints when within a transaction.
-So that means "nesting transactions" requires conditional rewriting of SQL.

-Foruntately, the pg-promise has a wonderful transactions API, allowing developers to write composable queries that don't need know if they're in a transaction or not.

-The next problem: how do we know which transaction to use?
-In a threaded language we could check out a database connection, start a transaction, and assign ownership of that transaction to a thread.
-Any query run in that thread would reuse that connection.
-But Node.js is single threaded, so all our connections are running in shared memory, and rotating in and out of the event loop.

-This issue can be resolved with async_hooks.
-It provides an API to trace async functions, granting callbacks that fire when a promise chain starts, with information around what process invoked it.
-Which means instead of threads, we can assign a transaction to a promise chain.
+Node’s claim to fame is that it’s single-threaded concurrency model is super lightweight and perfect for network and IO heavy tasks.
+Yet the current state of database integration tests on node are this serial process of setup, assert, then teardown.
+We’re barely taking advantage of our runtime in our test environment.

+Plus, in our CI pipeline, this often means we have to wait on other jobs to finish before the next job can start.

+Other, threaded languages have a workaround for this.
+When testing, they use nested transactions.
+Each test checks out a connection from the pool, spins up a transaction, and assigns that connection ownership to the test thread.
+All queries that originate from that thread use that transaction.
+When the test is done, they roll back the parent transaction.
+No data is committed.
+No tests share memory, and your tests can run as fast as your CI agent allows.

+While we can’t do that on node, with the `async_hooks` module introduced in Node 8, we can get pretty close.
+It provides just enough functionality to create an async stack trace, and determine if a process is running in the “promise chain” of another promise.

+I took that, and ran with it.
+I created a proxy wrapper for `pg-promise`, as it handles postgres transaction/savepoint model for rollbacks really well.
+The API lets developers compose queries without caring if it’s in a transaction or not (which is why the `txIf` and `taskIf` api exists - because sometimes you have to care).
+This allowed me to transaprently inject queries into a transaction without having to implement any changes to my codebase.

 ## Roadmap